Kialagao/DivercityChallenge/README.md

 # Divercity Android Challenge

-A short application that I made for my internship application at Divercity
+A short application that I made for my Android Engr. internship application at Divercity

 ## Authors